 Even though she didn’t intend for her experiment to be any sort of feminist statement, Zoe also believes that the online outrage she’s receiving about her recipe are a blatant form of misogyny.
 “It probably doesn’t matter that my sourdough may or may not contain any actual vaginal yeast,” she writes.
 “The very idea of it seems to horrify people more than enough.” …

 Here’s the recipe for those game to try it.
 One of the ingredients, of course, may be a little hard to come by.
-I don’t the supermarket near me is carrying vaginal yeast quite yet.
+I don’t think the supermarket near me is carrying vaginal yeast quite yet.